 In Jesus’ name, I command this stomachache to leave my mom/dad/sister/brother’s body right now!

 - You can also teach your children to pray the Word of God over the health and healing of their family.
-Here is an example: 3 John 1:2 says that God’s will for His children is to prosper in both soul and health.
+Here is an example: (Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth.
+3 John 1:2) says that God’s will for His children is to prosper in both soul and health.
 They can pray in this manner:

 Thank You, God, because You want me and my family to be healthy in our body, just as we are in our soul.
 You care about not only our feelings, thoughts, and our hearts, but also our bodies.
 I give to You myself and my family, and we are Yours, in Jesus’ name.
 Amen.